sporto/gleam-outcome/README.md

 Defect: Some SQL error

 stack:
-  Context: In signup
+  c: In signup
-  Context: In create_user
+  c: In create_user
-  Defect: Some SQL error
+  d: Some SQL error
 ```

 ## Notes